jollychang/douban_new_subject/README.md

 - Searches Douban by barcode or album name + artist.
 - Highlights existing Douban entries when found.
 - Auto-fills the Douban "new subject" forms (title, barcode, performers, release date, label, reference link).
+- Auto-downloads the album cover when opening the new-subject page.
 - Leaves cover upload to you (manual).

 ## Requirements